An insider's guide to Undercover BossBy Jason Mudd

 According to Evans, the massage industry doesn’t generally have the best employment reputation.
 The best way to examine her franchise’s execution of being an employer of choice was to go undercover and see firsthand how franchise locations are doing.

-She reached out via friends of friends, was introduced to the UCB decision-makers and they approved her.
-CBS had never featured a massage company and it liked her family entrepreneurial backstory, she says.
+She reached out via friends of friends, was introduced to the UCB decision-makers, and received approval.
+CBS had never featured a massage company, and it liked her family entrepreneurial backstory, she says.

 “PR is absolutely essential.”